PREPARING FOR SURGERY

 Most medications are safe to take up to and including the day of surgery, some however need to be taken with caution.

-· Diabetic medication is often with held prior to surgery, you should check with you surgeon or anaesthetist.
+· Diabetic medication is often with-held prior to surgery, you should check with your surgeon or anaesthetist.

 · Blood thinning or anticoagulant medication may need to be stopped sometimes several days before an operation.